 News Corp.
-(NWSA) executive Joel Klein stepped down as the head of the company’s internal committee investigating phone hacking and bribery, passing the role to General Counsel Gerson Zweifach.
+(NWSA:US) executive Joel Klein stepped down as the head of the company’s internal committee investigating phone hacking and bribery, passing the role to General Counsel Gerson Zweifach.

 The group, known as the Management and Standards Committee, will now report directly to Zweifach, who joined News Corp. in February.
 The change will let Klein return to his role as chief executive officer of News Corp.’s education unit, according to a statement yesterday.
 The former Justice Department lawyer, who joined News Corp. last year after serving as the chancellor of New York schools, had been running the committee since news of the hacking broke last July.

 The management change was made at a board meeting last week in Milan, according to an executive familiar with the matter who asked not to be named because the decision was private.
 Klein had no longer been managing the committee on a day-to-day basis in recent months and wanted to return to running the education unit, according to the person.
 Klein had suggested hiring Zweifach earlier this year, with the expectation that he would eventually take over the internal committee, according to another person with direct knowledge of the matter.

 The internal committee has worked closely with London police in its investigations of bribery and hacking by journalists at News Corp.’s U.K. unit.
 The committee’s findings have led to a number of arrests, including at least four people last week, who have been accused of making or accepting illegal payments for tabloid stories.

 The scandal has increased scrutiny of News Corp. executives and their ties to members of the U.K. government.
 Culture Secretary Jeremy Hunt is facing calls from opposition Labour Party to resign after e-mails showed one of his aides offered inside information on Hunt’s views on News Corp.’s plans to buy out the remaining shares of British Sky Broadcasting Group Plc.
 The company has abandoned the $12.6 billion bid.